 When you’re emigrating, there are a lot of costs involved.
 Some of these are essential costs (visa fees, medicals, flights, English language tests…) – these are things you HAVE to pay to make the move.
 There are also lots of ‘optional’ costs.
 By optional, I mean you don’t HAVE to take a shipping container of your belongings to Australia, you don’t HAVE to use a migration agent and you don’t HAVE to take your pet.
 Emigrating is a very expensive process, so it is understandable that people try to keep the costs down as much as possible and cut back on fees where they can.

-A question that I am asked a lot is: how important is it to use a migration agent for my migration to Australia?
+A question that I’m asked a lot is: do I need to use a migration agent for my migration to Australia?
 This post will explain more about the pros and cons of using a migration agent/immigration agent, whether you need to search for a migration agent near me (or whether the location of your immigration agent matters), what to consider with the migration agent fees and, most important, how to choose the right migration agent if you decide to go down that route.

 Do you need to use a migration agent?

 No, you definitely don’t need to search for an Australia migration agent.
-I have lots of friends who have migrated to Australia without the help of an agent.
+I have lots of friends who have migrated to Australia without the help of an immigration agent.
 The visa is just paperwork, after all, and, if you’re confident at filling out forms and Googling for answers every step of the way, there is every chance you could do your own skills assessment and visa application.
 However, I believe everyone should consider the benefits of using a migration agent.
 Read on to learn more…

 Why I think using a migration agent is a good idea

 There are lots of pros to using a migration agent.
-And while you CAN do your own visa paperwork, here are some reasons why I believe it is a good idea to employ a reliable migration agent:
+And while you CAN do your own visa paperwork, here are some reasons why I believe it’s a good idea to employ a reliable migration agent:

 - When you appoint a migration agent in Australia (or elsewhere in the world), you will have someone who knows what they are talking about at the end of the phone/email throughout your move (and beyond, if you choose a good agent).
 When you’re going through a new life experience like this – like navigating the Australian visa paperwork and moving to a whole new country – having someone who can give you accurate and detailed Australian visa advice makes everything much easier and less stressful.

-The paperwork involved in emigrating is massive and it can be difficult to navigate without help.
-If you don’t submit everything that is needed, you could delay things by being asked to provide more information.
-Or worse still, you may find your skills assessment is rejected because, perhaps, you chose the wrong occupation to apply for (it’s not always easy to work out the best fit) or you didn’t include enough information or the right types of evidence.
+- The paperwork involved in emigrating is massive and it can be difficult to figure out without help.
+If you don’t submit everything that is needed, you could delay things as you may be asked to provide more information.
+Or worse still, you may find your skills assessment is rejected because you chose the wrong occupation to apply for (it’s not always easy to work out the best fit) or you didn’t include enough information or the right types of evidence.
 The Australian immigration process can be a long-winded one, and you really don’t want to cause delays to your Australian visa by not getting the right information together at the right time.

-This is your dream.
+- Moving to Australia is your dream.
 Personally, I feel like it is too important to skimp on the most important aspect of your move.
 If you don’t get your visa, your dream is over.
 Delays caused by incomplete or incorrect paperwork could cause all kinds of issues depending on your circumstances – it could mean you lose a job offer, or it could set back your house sale, or a medical issue could arise out of the blue that means you are no longer eligible to move or delays could stop your move altogether if your occupation gets taken off the list or they change the points needed to apply.
 And delays can also be disheartening – when you’ve decided you want a new life in Australia, you want to get started as quickly as you can, not spend months or years applying for it.
-If you want to immigrate to Australia, it’s a good idea to get your Australian visa application sorted as quickly as you can.

 What are the cons of using a migration agent to apply for your Australian visa?

-There is only one downside to using a professional immigration agent, and that is the cost.
-However, agents cost a lot less than you might think and they do take a lot of work out of your hands, ensure the visa process runs smoothly and they get your visa through as quickly as possible.
+There is only one downside to using a professional immigration agent, and that is the migration agent’s fee.
+However, immigration agents tend to cost less than you expect and they take a lot of work out of your hands, ensure the visa process runs smoothly and they get your visa through as quickly as possible.
 (Providing you have carefully chosen a professional migration agent, that is.)
 I personally feel the value we received from our agent went way beyond the money it cost us and it was one of the best investments we made in our move to Australia as it meant the visa side of things was smooth and easy.
 That was a major aspect of the move that we didn’t have to worry about.